herculesinc/nova.pg-dao/README.md

   * **Number** - must be backed by a database field that can be parsed into a JavaScript number; for example: `smallint`, `integer`, `real`, `double`.
 Using 64-bit integers (i.e. `bigint` or `bigserial`) for this field type may lead to data loss, and probably is not a good idea.
   * **Boolean** - must be backed by a database field that can be parsed into a boolean.
   * **String** - can be backed by a database field of character type (e.g. `text`) or by any other type that can be inferred from a string (e.g. `bigint`); on the JavaScript side, values for fields of this type will be represented as strings.
-  * **Timestamp** - must be backed by a `bigint` database field; one the JavaScript side, values for fields of this type will be represented as numbers.
+  * **Timestamp** - must be backed by a `bigint` database field; on the JavaScript side, values for fields of this type will be represented as numbers.
   * **Date** - must be backed by a database field of date/time type; on the JavaScript side, values for fields of this type will be represented as JavaScript `Date`.
   * **Object** - if no custom handler is provided, must be backed by `json` or `jsonb` database fields; if custom handler is provided, can be backed by pretty much anything.
   * **Array** - same as `Object` data type.
 * **fieldOptions** - optional parameter to specify additional options for the field.
 Currently, the following options are supported:
   * **readonly** - a boolean flag which specifies if the field is read-only.
 Read-only fields are assumed to never change, and will not be synced with the database.
-  * **handler** - an optional custom handler for the filed to be used to parse, compare clone, and serialize field values.
+  * **handler** - an optional custom handler for the field to be used to parse, compare clone, and serialize field values.
 Providing custom handlers is only allowed for `Object` and `Array` fields.

 #### Field handlers
 Custom field handlers allow you to control all aspects of field parsing, comparing, and serialization.
-A filed handler must comply with the following interface:
+A field handler must comply with the following interface:

 ```TypeScript
 interface FieldHandler {